 The Society of Obstetricians and Gynaecologists of Canada

-Last reviewed March 2018 by Beverly Siegal, MD, FACOG
+Last reviewed February 2021 by EBSCO Medical Review Board Beverly Siegal, MD, FACOG

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.